Tim Geypens: Emmen

+Bali United

+On 16 July 2026, Geypens left Emmen to sign for Indonesian Super League club Bali United.

 International career

 Geypens is eligible to represent Indonesia through his maternal grandfather.
 In November 2024, Geypens confirmed that he had decided to represent Indonesia at international level.
 He was called up by Indra Sjafri to the Indonesia under-20 team participating in the 2024 Maurice Revello Tournament.

+On 9 March 2026, Geypens received his first called up to the senior team under new coach John Herdman.

 Personal life

 Born in the Netherlands, Geypens is of Indonesian descent.

 On 8 February 2025, Geypens officially obtained Indonesian citizenship.